Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 - Storm date relationship — inspection conducted close to the event establishes the timeline the insurance process requires

-- Photo documentation of all observed damage at roof level — not just what's visible from the ground
+- Photo documentation of all observed damage at roof level — not just what is visible from the ground

 A professional inspection does not commit you to filing a claim.
 It gives you the information to decide whether filing makes sense given your deductible, your policy type, and the documented damage scope.
 Filing without documentation puts you in the weakest possible position.
 Filing with thorough documentation puts you in the strongest.